 In my last post, Jenkins X — Managing Jenkins, I talked about how we manage our Jenkins server.
-This time around, I’ll be looking at the Nexus server and how it too can be similarly managed.
+This time around, I'll be looking at the Nexus server and how it can be similarly managed.

 Current Status

-Jenkins X comes with an optional Nexus server packaged into the platform which is great to get you started.
-However, as your project becomes more complex, you might find yourself needing other repositories or changes to the configuration.
+Jenkins X comes with an optional Nexus server packaged into the platform, which is great to get you started.
+However, as your project becomes more complex, you might need other repositories or changes to the configuration.
 It is these changes which proved a little difficult to manage.
-Here is the setup as of today:

-- current Jenkins X nexus chart hard-codes the pre-packaged repositories
+Current Jenkins X nexus chart hard-codes the pre-packaged repositories

-- the
+-

-script takes the list of repository script files and executes them - there is an open issue on GitHub to move the files into the
+There is an open issue on GitHub to move the files into the

-but I’m not sure when it will be fixed.
+values.yamlbut I’m not sure when it will be fixed.

 The postStart.sh Script